53m1k0l0n/FFXIV-LazyLoot/README.md

 Plugin for Final Fantasy XIV

 Various commands to need, greed, or pass on all loot.
+Chat and Toast output.